-- 1. Attendance at the biweekly meetings are expected once you have signed up while you are in the Netherlands (please inform maarit.junnikkala@wur.nl in the PAP office if you are forced to cancel for illness, etc.). - 2.
-Submit your work regularly to the ring, and on time (72 hours before the meeting so by Tuesday afternoon in the same week, for instructions on what to submit and formatting see separate document). - 3.
+- 1. Attendance at the biweekly meetings are expected once you have signed up while you are in the Netherlands. - 2.
 To giving and receiving feedback in a spirit of learning.
 Do not focus too much on substantive (content) feedback, this should be dealt with by your supervisor